IIT-Madras-DSAI-Department/end-semester-project-Rishitha470/README.md

 * Mention all the related instructions for installation of related packages for running your code here.
 * install basic libraries like numpy, scipy, sklearn, pandas etc.
+* Also download and put the .csv files in place of train and val files in main.py

 ## ▶️ Running the Code